meonkeys/reveal.js/slides.md

 * [Adeept source is on GitHub](https://github.com/adeept/)
 * Nocturnal predators may also hunt during the day, and there are other daytime predators too.

+(continued)

+* Saw the effect of the near-total eclipse.
+* Always MVP and iterate.

 ## Links to buy parts